Specialty VCU Internships

 - French Film Festival Internship

 Interns assist with the preparation and execution of the annual French Film Festival.
 For more information concerning the internship or to apply for one of the intern positions, please contact the French Film Director, Dr. Peter Kirkpatrick.

 - Spanish/English Translation and Interpretation Internship

 This 3-credit internship fulfills the Capstone requirement for the Spanish/English Translation & Interpretation (SETI) Certificate Program.
 Eligibility for the internship requires registration in the SETI program and completion of course prerequisites.
 For more information about the SETI Program, please contact the World Studies Advising Office at 827-1111.
-If you are ready for the SETI Internship, please contact Marilyn Blake to schedule an appointment.

 - VCU Anthropology Bone Lab

 Students working in the Bone Lab will be involved in a variety of activities that might include lab management and data collection about humans or primates.
 Bone Lab interns are usually asked to participate in Paleo Journal Club and will spend time assisting with lab activities in the Bioanthropology Lab.
 Potential interns must contact Dr. Rector before applying to work in the Bone Lab.